Home

 By TaughtOught Homeschooling

-E.B White won the 1953 Newbery Medal for the incredible novel Charlotte's Web and is studied in classrooms nationwide.
+Katherine Applegate won the 2013 Newbery Medal for the incredible novel The One and Only Ivan, which is based on a true story out of Tacoma, WA.
 This two-part digital Google lesson is packed full of engaging, fun, and comprehensive activities to review this incredible piece of literature.

 What's included in this product?

-Two Google Slide presentations with activity guide.
-Part one covers chapters 1-11, and part 2 covers chapters 12 through the book's ending.
-These lessons are designed for teachers to click through - a true non-prep lesson!
+Two Google Slide presentations with an activity guide.
+Part one covers pages 1-156, and part 2 covers pages 157 through the book's ending.
+These lessons are designed for teachers to click through - a true non-prep lesson

 What activities are included in the lessons?
 See the thumbnails and preview for images of some slides.